cOpEtriNe/Katware/README.md

 2.2 will have,

-* Being able to use bots to destroy servers, basicaly bots that can kill anyone in sight (tf2 moment) (kinda done)
+* Being able to use bots to destroy servers, basicaly bots that can kill anyone in sight (tf2 moment) (done)
 * Anti Ban.
 A Way to not get banned in servers.
+(Done)

 ## How to host bots for kat